jxmked/Script-Thing/Random Activities/No. 7/README.md

 ***NOTE:***
 > Implement this program in Array and should have different methods implementation
 > as necessary following the concepts of OOP Do not use ArrayList built-in container
-> or else your program will automaticall be raded with O points.
+> or else your program will automatically be graded with O points.

 ### How to execute?